-You can build things for your friends or family or build a portfolio website for yourself.
+You can build things for your friends or family or build a development portfolio website for yourself.
 Learning how to code a website puts you in control so you’re not paying anyone else to do the same thing.
 You can do it all yourself and make it exactly how YOU want it.

 “Start small with a self-hosted WordPress site and then slowly break it and make it better.
 Large projects have a habit of becoming demoralizing.
 Small wins early on are crucial.”

-- Eric Binnion, Man of Hustle
+Eric Binnion, Man of Hustle

 So we’ve looked in-depth at the benefits that skills in web development can bring to your personal life, but let’s now take a look at what these skills can do for your career.
 Here’s a brief list of the main advantages people find once they’ve trained up in tech:

-You can start your own business.
+- You can start your own business.

-You become instantly more employable, as employers in every industry are looking for employees with tech skills.
+- You become instantly more employable, as employers in every industry are looking for employees with tech skills.

-You can go freelance with these skills which gives you a better work/life balance, autonomy and flexibility.
+- You can go freelance with these skills which gives you a better work/life balance, autonomy and flexibility.

 “Studying to code is not like studying ‘physics’, ‘literature’ or even ‘math’.
 It’s an ever-evolving industry and sometimes it feels like a journey.
 You always learn new things so it’s important not to be discouraged if you don’t know something or if you feel that you’ll never be experienced enough to understand ‘everything’.”

-Amir Friedman, CF Mentor
+Amir Friedman, CareerFoundry Mentor

 You’ll find that knowing how to code is generally a career-booster, whichever industry you work in and whatever position you hold; it’s just a good skill to have and to highlight on your CV when you’re looking for work.
-If you do hope to work in a tech company it’s almost a basic requirement.
+If you do hope to work in a tech company, it’s almost a basic requirement.

-how will you know if that prospective employee is correctly qualified?
+- How will you know if that prospective employee is correctly qualified?

-how will you know if they know what they’re talking about if you don’t understand how programming works?
+- How will you know if they know what they’re talking about if you don’t understand how programming works?

-how will you know how long that project will take, or how many members of your workforce will be needed to complete it if you don’t have some rudimentary knowledge of programming?
+- How will you know how long that project will take, or how many members of your workforce will be needed to complete it if you don’t have some rudimentary knowledge of programming?

-Your market value will only continue to increase once you’ve learnt how to code; your knowledge and experience will only be valued more highly, never less.
+These skills are never going to die out or become less valuable.
+Your market value will only continue to increase once you’ve learned how to code; your knowledge and experience will only be valued more highly, never less.
 You will always be able to build on what you know, so don’t worry too much about new programming languages.